 count_transactions

 Counts matching transactions without returning any transaction data.
-Accepts the same filters as query_transactions (excluding cursor and limit).
-Use this before calling query_transactions to decide whether to narrow your filters or how many pages to expect.
-Input parameters Same filters as query_transactions, minus cursor, limit, sort_by, and sort_order.
+Accepts the same filters as query_transactions (excluding cursor, limit, sort_by, and sort_order).
+It’s the cheap pre-flight an agent uses to decide whether to narrow filters or brace for pagination.

 {